brunov25/openmoney/README.md

 # Open Money

-This software implements Michael Linton's Open Money concept, usable on http://openmoney.ca/beta
+This software implements Michael Linton's Open Money concept.
+User Guide: http://tinyurl.com/lzmhpdc

 To learn more about what Open Money is and why you should use it, visit http://openmoney.editme.com/nowofmoney